-A recent third-party study assessed changes in RWS for 18 subjects with FSHD for up to five years.
+A third-party study (Hatch et al, 2019, Neuromuscular Disorders) assessed changes in RWS for 18 subjects with FSHD for up to five years.
 As illustrated in the figure below, the study concluded that the RWS measure is able to detect slow declines in upper extremity function in subjects with FSHD as early as 1 year.
 The study also found that the most notable declines in RWS were in above-the-shoulder level quadrants with no significant changes in lower quadrants and that RWS declined more significantly if the subjects wore 500-gram weights on their wrists.